 - 9. Toys; that includes small pool/beach toys and little toys he can play with in the room and at the dinner table.

 - 10. A comfortable and lightweight stroller.
 This will come in handy during port days.

 - 11. A non-spill cup - in fact I recommend this for the entire family.
 Keep in mind that you cannot refill directly at the water station.

 WHERE TODDLERS CAN PLAY

 Norwegian Getaway, as with other ships in Norwegian's fleet, offer a complimentary youth programme for toddlers at Splash Academy.
 On the first day of your cruise, register your child in the "Guppies" group.
 Make the transition easier and accompany your child for small periods of time until they are used to it and enjoy going to Splash Academy.

-Other toddler activities outside of Splash Academy are the Kid's Aqua Park (which includes a slide if your child is over 40 inches tall), the toddler ropes course, the mini golf course, and the arcade.
+Other toddler activities outside of Splash Academy are the Kid's Aqua Park (which includes a slide if your child is over 40 inches tall), the toddler ropes course, and the arcade.
 If you plan to partake in water activities with your toddler make sure they are potty trained, as swim nappies are not allowed in the Kid's Aqua Park.
 Try your best to do this by the time you cruise.
 Make sure to check your Freestyle Daily for other great activities such as the Sail Away Party and the Nickelodeon Pajama Jam character breakfast.